mincongzhang/OperatingSystemNotebook/threads-and-concurrency/reader-and-writer-problem.md

 ![](/assets/readers_and_writer_problem.png)

 ### Readers and Writer Example

 ![](/assets/readers_and_writer_example.png)

 ```
+//In writer:

 while(resouce_counter!=0){
     Wait(counter_mutex,writer_phase);
 }

-(1)the waiting process is not atomic.
+//(1)the waiting process is not atomic.
-(2)While it's waiting, the mutex will be released.
+//(2)While it's waiting, the mutex will be released.
-(3)And when it gets writer_phase signal, meanwhile, there may be another reader locks the mutex and increment the counter.
+//(3)And when it gets writer_phase signal, meanwhile, there may be another reader locks the mutex and increment the counter.
-(4)So we have to check the counter again.
+//(4)So we have to check the counter again.
 ```